 The problem is that the story makes no sense and the pacing is too slow – these two problems create a head on collision of boring characters you don’t care about plodding toward a conclusion over a 150 minute running time covered in plot holes too ridiculous and numerous to name.
 Can anyone remember how this movie ends?
 I had to look it up because my memory is too bogged down in the two little racist Transformers, the Devastator’s male reproductive system and the stupidest death in cinematic history, only to be outdone by the stupidest resurrection in cinematic history that can only happen at the climax of the movie because that’s the way the script is written.

 Transformers: Revenge of the Fallen is a boring mess that has no value beyond the comedy of watching poor Shia LaBeouf trying to explain the latest twist in the plot every five minutes and looking at Megan Fox.
 That’s it, and that’s not enough to sustain a two and a half hour movie.
 (Maybe Transformers movies could be 90 minutes going forward?
 Just saying, it’s not that complicated – just get in, get out, bing, bang, boom.)
 I’m giving this a 2 out of 10 and you can attribute the number being that high only to the fact that Transformers have some nostalgic value for me.

-Posted on April 30, 2014, in movie reviews and tagged Megan Fox, Megatron, Michael Bay, movie review, movie reviews, movies, optimus prime, Sam Witwicky, Seibertron, Shia LaBeouf, transformers, Transformers: Revenge of the Fallen.
+Posted on April 30, 2014, in movie review and tagged Megan Fox, Megatron, Michael Bay, movie review, movies, optimus prime, Sam Witwicky, Seibertron, Shia LaBeouf, transformers, Transformers: Revenge of the Fallen.
 Bookmark the permalink.
 1 Comment.